 Microsoft License Mobility for Google Cloud Platform allows you to deploy eligible Microsoft Windows Server Applications on Google Cloud Platform using your existing application licenses.
 This allows you to easily move your workloads to Windows instances on Google Cloud Platform without having to pay any additional Microsoft software licensing fees.

 This benefit is available to Microsoft Volume Licensing (VL) customers with eligible server applications covered by active Microsoft Software Assurance (SA) contracts.
 License mobility helps existing SA customers transition to Google Cloud and gives you the option to continue purchasing perpetual licenses while still taking advantage of the efficiencies of the cloud.

 Microsoft License Mobility applies specifically to apps that run on Windows Server, and doesn't apply to licenses for the Windows operating system itself.
 For physical-core or physical-processor licenses that have dedicated hardware requirements, sole-tenant nodes are required for bringing your own licenses (BYOL).

 Move your Microsoft software to Google Cloud

 If you are using License Mobility through Software Assurance, you must complete a license verification process and Microsoft will ensure that you have the eligible licenses with active Software Assurance.
-To start the verification process and review additional details, go to Volume Licensing and follow the steps outlined under Steps for Customers.
+To start the verification process and review additional details, go to the Microsoft License Mobility verification form in the GCP Console.

-For guidance on filling out the form, please see the Microsoft License Mobility through Software Assurance Customer Verification guide.
+For guidance on filling out the form, see the Microsoft License Mobility through Software Assurance Customer Verification guide.
 Use the following information to specify Google as the Authorized Mobility Partner:

 - Authorized Mobility Partner Name: Google LLC.

 - Authorized Mobility Partner Website URL:

 Microsoft provides confirmation to you and Google when the verification process is complete.
 If you have License Mobility Agreements in place with Microsoft you can submit your License Mobility agreement information when you create a new Windows VM.
 The information you provide here will be submitted to Microsoft.
 You are responsible for managing true ups and renewals as required under their agreement.

 To take advantage of this benefit, the following conditions apply:

 - All applications for Microsoft Server that are migrated to Google Cloud Platform by the License Mobility through Software Assurance program must be covered with active Software Assurance (SA) contracts and a Volume Licensing (VL) agreement.